exochron/MountJournalEnhanced/README.md

 # Mount Journal Enhanced
-This addon extends the ingame mount journal with some cool stuff.
+This addon extends the ingame mount journal with extra features.

 ## Features
 + Filter mounts by an extended source, colors, faction, type, family or expansion